walkingerica/cloud-native-airflow-solution-on-amazon-eks/README.md

-# Cloud Native Airflow solution on the Amazon EKS
+# Cloud Native Airflow solution on  Amazon EKS

 The solution is for deploying high reliable Apache Airflow(https://airflow.apache.org/) on the Amazon EKS.
 Besides, the whole stack is based on Graviton2.

 ##  Target Audience
+Who needs
 - A One-Click Ariflow Soltuion on Amazon EKS
 - A High Available and Cloud Native Soltuion
 - A Less Operation Effort solution via AWS managed service